websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/patching-liferay.md

 ## Other Patching Topics

-As you start applying patches regularly, you may need to submit patch information in support requests or uninstall patches you no longer need.
+As you apply patches, you may need to submit patch information in support requests or uninstall patches you no longer need.

 * [Getting Patch Information](./getting-patch-information.md)
 * [Uninstalling Patches](./uninstalling-patches.md)